1. What is estate planning?

 You can help determine what will happen by making your own arrangements in advance.
 Through estate planning, you can choose those who will care for you and your estate if you ever become unable to do so for yourself.
 Just make sure that your choices are documented in writing.

-Or you might choose to set up a springing power of attorney, which would only become effective at a specified future date or event (your loss of capacity, for example).
+You may choose to set up a springing power of attorney.
+It would only become effective at a specified future date or event (your loss of capacity, for example).

 You can authorize your agent to simply pay your bills.
 (This is usually a safer arrangement than adding someone else’s name to your bank account.)
 Or you can empower your agent to handle nearly all of your affairs.
 Your agent, however, cannot take anything of yours as a “gift” without your specific written authorization.
 These powers of attorney all expire when you die.

 If you set up a living trust, it is the trustee who will provide the necessary management of the assets held in trust.
-In such a case, you might consider setting up a durable power of attorney for property management as well to handle limited financial transactions and to deal with assets that may not have been transferred to your living trust.
+However, even if you have a living trust, you should still consider setting up a durable power of attorney for property management as well to handle limited financial transactions and to deal with assets that may not have been transferred to your living trust, such as retirement accounts.

 With an advance health care directive, you can also designate someone to make health care decisions for you in the event that you become unable to do so for yourself.
 In addition, this legal document can contain your wishes concerning such matters as life-sustaining treatment and other health care issues and instructions concerning organ donation, disposition of remains and your funeral.
 (You can revoke the directive at any time, as long as you are still competent.)
 Give copies to your health care agent, alternate agent, doctor, health plan representatives and family.
 And if you are admitted to a hospital or nursing home, take a copy with you.